rinatkhaziev/wp-frontend-uploader/readme.txt

 Now your visitors are able to upload not only media, but guest posts as well!
-Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images
+Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images Use [fu-upload-form form_layout="post"] to get default form to upload post content

 = Translations: =